-My Philosophy of Religion class addresses the philosophical issues that religions raise.
-This course is designed to give both believers and non-believers a detailed and nuanced understanding of the best and most current arguments for and against the existence of God.
-This involves exploring a range of traditional and cutting edge cosmological, teleological, ontological, epistemological, and moral arguments for and against the existence of God.
-We also explicate and assess a wide range of competing conceptualizations of what God is or would be.
-We examine the relationship between faith and reason and the relative epistemic warrant of believing things by faith.
-We analyze various strategies for reconciling faith and science, and for modernizing religions generally.
-We investigate the ideal relationship between church and state.
-We apply philosophical tools to religious claims to see how they might be most coherently and plausibly conceived, and how they might be judged to be true or false.
-We weigh skeptical arguments from the Problem of Evil, look into what alternative approaches to metaphysics and ethics that non-theists give, and consider whether it is possible to have non-theistic religions.
-And we delve into the nature of religion itself–what it is, what values it serves or might come to serve, how it relates to other spheres of human endeavor, and what religions might have to learn from philosophy.
-Along the way, we will discuss numerous historical philosophers’ arguments and their influences on the development of religious concepts as we know them.
-And at one point or another we will inevitably address intersecting topics in ethics, metaphysics, philosophy of language, philosophy of mind, epistemology, biblical studies, psychology, history, anthropology, and political philosophy, all as they have bearing on specific issues in philosophy of religion.
-There is no university credit for taking this course.
+My Philosophy of Religion class sessions address the philosophical issues that religions raise.
+We can explore a range of traditional and cutting edge cosmological, teleological, ontological, epistemological, and moral arguments for and against the existence of God.
+We can also explicate and assess a wide range of competing conceptualizations of what God is or would be.
+We can examine the relationship between faith and reason and the relative epistemic justification (or warrant) of believing things by faith.
+We can analyze various strategies for reconciling faith and science, and for modernizing religions generally.
+We can investigate the ideal relationship between church and state.
+We can apply philosophical tools to religious claims to see how they might be most coherently and plausibly conceived, and how they might be judged to be true or false.
+We can weigh skeptical arguments from the Problem of Evil, look into what alternative approaches to metaphysics and ethics that non-theists give, and consider whether it is possible to have non-theistic religions.